arifhassansky/lingo-bingo/README.md

 Lingo Bingo is a fun and interactive language learning application designed to help users expand their vocabulary and improve communication skills in a specific language.
 With features like vocabulary lessons, tutorials, and audio pronunciation, this app makes learning enjoyable and effective.

+## 📖 Overview

+Lingo Bingo is an interactive vocabulary learning application designed to help users enhance their language skills.
+It provides a fun and engaging way for learners to practice and improve their vocabulary in their target language.
+With features like vocabulary lessons, tutorials, pronunciation guides, customizable profiles, and secure routes, the app creates a seamless and enjoyable learning experience.
+Whether you're a beginner or looking to polish your language skills, Lingo Bingo offers an interactive and rewarding environment.

 ## 📸 Project Screenshots

 ### Project Screenshot 1